-X. POTENTIAL LOAN ORIGINATION ISSUES AND BEST PRACTICES TO AVOID THEM (2 OF 2)
+XVIII.
+POTENTIAL LOAN ORIGINATION ISSUES AND BEST PRACTICES TO AVOID THEM (2 OF 2)

-- 1. The Borrower must confirm, in writing, its understanding of the specific loan terms and that it is not relying on any other representations of the Lender (express, oral or implied). - Document the Borrower's time constraints. - 3.
-Document the limits to the loan officer's ability to make underwriting decisions, e.g., if a loan committee makes the ultimate determination, disclose that in writing. - 4.
+- 1. The Borrower must confirm, in writing, its understanding of the specific loan terms and that it is not relying on any other representations of the Lender (express, oral or implied). - 2.
+Document in writing the Borrower's time constraints. - 3.
+Document in writing the limits to the loan officer's ability to make underwriting decisions, e.g., if a loan committee makes the ultimate determination, disclose that in writing. - 4.
 Explain, in writing, the requirements for the Lender's consideration of extending the loan term (labor and material bond, etc.) and time-frames for considering such requests.
-Confirm that applying for an extension is not a guarantee that it will be granted.
+Confirm in writing that applying for an extension is not a guarantee that it will be granted.

-XI.
-PRELIMINARY LOAN DOCUMENTATION ISSUES
+XIX.PRELIMINARY LOAN DOCUMENTATION ISSUES

-- Circulate a "discussion draft" of the loan documents. - 2.
-Inform the Borrower that the "discussion draft" should be looked over carefully and require the Borrower to confirm, in writing, that it sent, or had the opportunity to send, the "discussion draft" to the Borrower's accountant, attorney, or other trusted advisor and to confirm that the documents are approved. - 3.
-Document the persons with whom the Borrower reviewed the "discussion draft." - 4.
-Consider "initials" on critical provisions.
+- 1. Circulate a "discussion draft" of the loan documents. - 2.
+Inform the Borrower in writing that the "discussion draft" should be looked over carefully and require the Borrower to confirm, in writing, that it sent, or had the opportunity to send, the "discussion draft" to the Borrower's accountant, attorney, or other trusted advisor and to confirm that the documents are approved. - 3.
+Document in writing the persons with whom the Borrower reviewed the "discussion draft." - 4.
+Consider the Borrower's "initials" on critical provisions of the documents.